SciFan-San/SciFan-San/README.md

-- 👋 Hi, I’m Michael D. Johnston aka @SciFan-San
+### 👋 Hi, I’m Michael D. Johnston aka @SciFan-San
-- I'm a Web Developer in the making.
-- Currently practicing and studying very much in the frond-end of web development.
-- My goal is to become a backend ninja through anf through!
+I'm a Full-stack Web Developer in the making.
+Currently my practice and study is very focused on the frond-end of web development.
+My goal is to eventually become a backend ninja though!

-- 👀 I’m interested in ...
+### 👀 I’m interested in ...
-- Anything vaguely Nerdy like.
-- I'm a huge fan of tabletop games, especially the roleplay aspect of it all.
-- Then other things like anime, videogames and the like(League of Legends is one of my go-to gaming activities).
-- Last but certainly not least is that I'm a big reader of fiction,
-- especially of Sci-Fi and Fantasy and especially the combination of the two 😉.
+Tabletop Roleplaying games, like Dungeons and Dragons and other things like it.
+And other geeky things like Anime, Videogames and the like.
+I also like reading quite a bit and my favourite genres are Sci-Fi and Fantasy (original i know! 😜).
+My favourite is the combination of the gnres though, like Star Wars 😉.

-- 🌱 I’m currently learning ...
+### 🌱 I’m currently learning ...
 - JavaScript & Git,
 - Then Python and PHP
 - And finally mySQL, then postgreSQL
 - Will also be doing learning Reacty an TypeScript and the NEXTjs on the side.

-- 💞️ I’m looking to collaborate on ...
+### 💞️ I’m looking to collaborate on ...
-- Open Source projects like forks of valve's proton compatibility layer ('cause I'm a gamer and Linux fanboy 😜)
+- Open Source projects like forks of valve's proton compatibility layer ('cause I'm a gamer and Linux fanboy 😄)
-- Linux OS or adjacent contribtions as well after I pick up some more programming languages - like C 😅.
+- Linux OS contribtions eventually after I pick up more computer science knowledge and programming experience - Rust and C here I come? 😅.

-- 📫 How to reach me ...
+## 📫 How to reach me ...
 - On LinkedIn at https://www.linkedin.com/in/michael-johnston-b685a9160/
 - On Discord at SciFan-san#4732